ls11ae/geoalg-notebooks/README.md

 Of course, it's also possible to execute the notebooks offline in a local evironment.
 Aside from downloading the notebooks themselves, this requires installing the dependencies specified in [environment.yml](./environment.yml).
-The notebooks were originally written in Python 3.9 and tested up to the currently used version 3.11.
+The notebooks no. 00-03 were originally written in Python 3.9 and tested up to the currently used version 3.11.
+Notbook no. 04 was written in Python 3.11.

 Another option is to view rendered versions of the notebooks without an execution environment, e.g. here on GitHub or through [nbviewer](https://nbviewer.org/).
 Note that nbviewer has slightly nicer formatting than GitHub (as of April 2023).